Dive Holiday Packages for the Whole Family

 Participants will also be offered many opportunities for land excursions into Komodo National Park to see and photograph Komodo Dragons and other exotic island creatures.

 Jean Michel Cousteau Resort in Savusavu on Vanua Levu is already famous for being one of the most family-friendly resorts in family-friendly Fiji.
 And the diving here is spectacular – beautiful reefs covered in colourful soft corals.
+And if you want a family-friendly option on the Rainbow Reef, Paradise Taveuni Dive Resort is a great choice.

 Bali Hai Diving Adventures offers snorkelling and diving experiences in Lembongan Island, across the Lombok Strait from Bali, and Menjangan in Bali’s pristine north-west.
 Learning to dive is pretty easy at both resorts.
 The operator, Bali Hai Diving Adventures, maintains a policy of a maximum student to instructor ratio of 4:1 to ensure safety and quality training for all PADI course students.